 A seemingly rather insignificant act has been forever enshrined in the “Memorable Deeds Hall of Fame.”

 What will be said regarding our legacy — by our actions, teaching, and the influence through our children, grandchildren, etc. — in ages yet to come?

-- Finally, the fact that Abel’s obedience is applauded, even centuries after his voice was but an echo from bloodstained soil (Genesis 4:10), constitutes subtle evidence that, upon death, he did not fade into the oblivion of an eternal nothingness, as materialists would have one believe.
+Finally, the fact that Abel’s obedience is applauded even centuries after his voice was but an echo from bloodstained soil (Gen. 4:10) constitutes subtle evidence that, upon death, he did not fade into the oblivion of an eternal nothingness, as materialists would have one believe.

-Abel is still speaking; are we listening?
+Abel is still speaking.
+Are we listening?

 - Barnes, Albert.
 1955.
 Commentary on Hebrews.
 Grand Rapids: Baker.

 - Sailhamer, John.
 1990.
 “Genesis.”
 The Expositor’s Bible Commentary.
 Vol. 2.
 Grand Rapids: Zondervan.